Formation and goals of BAG RelEx

 When dealing with religiously motivated extremism, BAG RelEx clearly differentiates between religion and hateful ideologies: No religion is hateful as such nor conflicts with democratic values and principles.
 BAG RelEx sees its mission as defending democracy and fundamental rights as well as the standards of the Universal Declaration of Human Rights and of the German Constitution.
 Here, the respect and protection of human dignity and the rights related to it, as well as the principle of democracy and the rule of law, have the highest priority (for more details, see Statutory framework)

-BAG RelEx has 30 members at present and is non-denominational and nonpartisan.
+BAG RelEx has more than 30 members at present and is non-denominational and nonpartisan.
 Presently, the association is funded as part of the federal programme “Demokratie leben!”
-(Live Democracy!) organised by the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ) and the Federal Agency for Civic Education (bpb).
+(Live Democracy!) organised by the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ).
+Further fundings are provided by the Federal Agency for Civic Education (bpb) and the Hessian Competence Center Against Extremism (HKE).